Run Logstash as a Windows Service with AlwaysUp

 Logstash Windows Service: Created

 10. To fire up Logstash, choose Application > Start "Logstash".
-The State column should transition to Running after a few seconds and the service should be available to all your applications.
+The State column will soon transition to "Running" and the service will be available to all your applications:

 Logstash Windows Service: Running

-11. That's it!
-Next time your computer boots, your Logstash will start up automatically, before anyone logs on.
+11. And that's it!
+Next time your computer boots, your Logstash service will start up automatically, before anyone logs on.

 Logstash not working properly as a Windows Service?